New Hellenic Radio, Internet and Television: Third Programme

 Third Programme was the third public radio channel of NERIT.
 The programme consisted of classical music, radio dramas and culture.

 Kosmos

 Kosmos was the fourth public radio channel of NERIT.
 The programme consisted of reggae, jazz, folk-ethnic and world music.
-Kosmos was earlier on air only in Athens, but under NERIT it gone on air on the frequencies of the former ERA Kosmos in Athens, as well as in Thessaloniki.
+Kosmos was earlier on air only in Athens, but under NERIT it went on air on the frequencies of the former ERA Kosmos in Athens, as well as in Thessaloniki.
 The station was expanded nationwide in a period of 2 weeks in July.

 NERIT Macedonia (102 FM)

 NERIT Macedonia (102 FM) (NΕΡIΤ Μακεδονίας (102 FM), NERIT Makedonias) was the fifth public radio channel of Greece's state broadcaster, ERT.
 The programme consisted of broadcasts about civilization of Macedonia, News, the regional music show Noah's World, and music blocks.
-The radio broadcasts only in Macedonia of Greece.
+The radio broadcast only in Greek Macedonia.

 Internet

 NERIT had one official website which informed people about the news from Greece but also from the world, science, culture, sports, etc. In addition there was information about the organization, press releases and competitions.
 The page organized a public consultation which sought views of citizens on issues concerning the organization and functioning of the body.